 TGbe Editor: Revise the following text in 35.2.1.3.2 at P316L54:

-If in response to a transmitted MU-RTS TXS Trigger frame the EHT AP receives a CTS frame from the nonAP STA that was allocated time in that Trigger frame, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit PIFS after the end of the allocated time. — The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit SIFS after the end of the last PPDU transmission.
+If in response to a transmitted MU-RTS TXS Trigger frame the EHT AP receives a CTS frame from the nonAP STA that was allocated time in that Trigger frame, then the AP may transmit a PPDU after the end of the allocated time and before its TXNAV timer has expired if any of the following conditions are satisfied: — The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit a (#7809) PIFS after the end of the allocated time. — The last PPDU transmission by the AP ended less than aSIFSTime before the end of the allocated time in which case it may transmit a (#7810) SIFS after the end of the last PPDU transmission.

 TGbe Editor: Replace Figure 35-1 with the following: